adityajain15/cincityApp/post.md

 # The Visualization

-> NOTE: saying "without further ado" is further ado!
-Omit needless words!

 Each movie in the visualization is represented as square.
 The color of the square represents the movie's genre.
 The position of each square is determined by the t-SNE algorithm which only takes movie ratings by users as an input; the algorithm is agnostic to the metadata of the movie itself such as genre, director and year of release.

-You can zoom into the visualization to get a more granular view of the clusters, and hovering over a movie will give you more information about the movie.

 # Guided Tour